 Last updated: Feb 2025

-In this guide, we’ll walk you through the steps to enable and use the iTerm2 AI plugin locally with Ollama’s qwen2.5:7b model.
+In this guide, we’ll walk you through the complete iTerm2 AI Ollama setup using the qwen2.5:7b model.

 There are two AI features that iTerm introduced: